djjzj1024/VRDL_HW2/README.md

 # VRDL_HW2

-The code for assignment in Selected Topics in Visual Recognition using Deep Learning, NCTU.
+The code for the assignment of Selected Topics in Visual Recognition using Deep Learning, NCTU, in fall 2020.

 ## Abstract